-If the case goes to Court, the custody decision must be made in the "best interest of the child."
+If the case goes to Court, the custody decision must be made in the child's " best interest."

-- the respect of the principle of double parenthood;
+- the respect for the principle of double parenthood;

-- that the children have frequent and continuing contact with both parents and to share in the rights and responsibilities of raising the child.;
+- the children have frequent and continuing contact with both parents and share in the rights and responsibilities of raising the child;

-The exception to that rule is when such an order is not consistent with the child's best interest.
+The exception to that rule is when such an order is inconsistent with the child's best interest.

-Joint legal custody in Italy means the parents must share the decision-making regarding their child's health, safety, education, and welfare.
+In Italy, joint legal custody means the parents must share the decision-making regarding their child's health, safety, education, and welfare.

-In joint custody, both parents share the legal custody of their child: neither parent can make decisions that are important in a child's life without involving the other parent and obtaining the other parent's consent.
-These include decisions regarding the child's residence, health and medical, education, extracurricular activities, and anything that is of significance to the child.
+In joint custody, both parents share the legal custody of their child: neither parent can make decisions that are important in a child's life without involving the other parent and obtaining his consent.
+These include decisions regarding the child's residence, health, education, extracurricular activities, and anything significant to the child.

 If contrasts arise between parents, the decisions are demanded to the Court.

-Physical custody can also be shared but, above all, when a child is very young, it is prevalent that he/she lives primarily with one parent (usually the mother).
+Physical custody can also be shared, but (mostly when a child is very young) it is prevalent that he/she lives primarily with one parent, usually the mother.

-Usually, the parent with whom the child primarily lives (stay-at-home parent) has the physical custody of the child and the power to take care of some every day's practical issues, while the other will be granted visitation rights.
+Usually, the parent with whom the child primarily lives has the physical custody of the child and the power to take care of some everyday practical issues.
+At the same time, the other will be granted visitation rights.